 Pattern activities for Preschool, Pre-K, and Kindergarten

-Patterning is a foundational math skill for preschoolers.
 It can take months or even an entire school year for preschoolers to achieve mastery of patterning.
 For this reason it is important to provide your students with plenty of patterning practice all year long.

-Objective: Recognize, describe, create, and extend patterns
+Objectives: Recognize, describe, copy, extend, and create patterns

-Different ways to make patterns:
+Different ways to make patterns

 - Concrete objects